- Every pet has its own life. Be a responsible owner and take good, lifelong care of your pet.

 - If you wish to bring your dog, cat, etc. into Japan, you are required to notify the animal quarantine service of your port of entry of the required information about your animal at least 40 days prior to arrival in Japan.

-- Dogs and cats brought from outside Japan are subject to quarantine and are held at quarantine facilities.
+- Dogs, cats, etc. brought from outside Japan are subject to quarantine and are held at quarantine facilities.

 - The period of quarantine may vary from 12 hours to 180 days.

-- The import procedure for the above animals may vary according to the country of export.
+- The import procedure to Japan for dogs, cats, etc. may vary according to the country of export.
 Do your own research thoroughly before your departure.

 Bringing other pets into Japan from abroad

 - For other types of animals, the quarantine procedure may vary according to the country of export.
 You may obtain more information from the embassy/consulate of the export country in Japan.